wcolemanred/ShelterVR/README.md

 >VRDevice daydream not supported in Editor Mode.
 Please run on target device.

-This indicates that we are testing a Dadyream scene in the editor.
+This indicates that we are testing a Daydream scene in the editor.

 > Failed to setup port forwarding.
 Exit code 1 returned by process: CMD.exe /k adb forward tcp:7003 tcp:7003 & exit
 error: no devices/emulators found